The Ultimate Guide to Storing Every Type of Food in the Refrigerator for Long-Lasting Freshness

 Meat, Fish, and Poultry

 - Keep all fresh meat, fish, and poultry in its store wrapping: re-wrapping increases the risk of exposing the food to harmful bacteria.
 If the item didn't come in a Styrofoam tray, slide a plate underneath it to catch any drippings

-- Leave cottage cheese, yogurt, sour cream, milk, and cream in the containers they came in.
-But after transferring milk to a pitcher or sour cream to a serving bowl, don't return them to the original containers.
+- Leave cottage cheese, yogurt, eggs, sour cream, milk, and cream in the containers they came in.
+However, if you transfer milk to a pitcher or sour cream to a serving bowl, don't return them to the original containers.
 Instead, tightly cover the pitcher or bowl with plastic wrap.

 - Store hard cheeses in the store wrapping until you use them, then wrap them in wax paper, foil, or loose plastic.